 So, you heard that Bitcoin transactions need to be signed.
 But which transaction is actually signed?
 The new one that you want to send, or the old ones that were already sent?
 And when you “sign a transaction”, what is actually signed?
 Literally – what is the actual thing that is performed when someone “signs a transaction”?
 You can’t take a pen and put marks on 0’s and 1’s in the computer?
 Can you?
 How is it signed?
 And why?
 And what is a signature?

 A Bitcoin transaction is just a string of bytes in a computer.
 We all sign our signature on forms using a pen, so.
 Where the heck is the form that you need to sign, to sign a Bitcoin transaction?!
 How the heck can you put your signature on numbers in a computer?
 Which numbers should you sign?
-How do put your pen in the computer to sign your signature?
-And how can someone else even verify that it definitely was you who signed your transaction?
+How do you put your pen in the computer to sign your signature?
+And how can someone else even verify that it was definitely you and not someone else who signed your transaction?

 Jokes aside – in Bitcoin, the final transaction that will be broadcast to transfer funds, is the one that is signed.

 The original input transaction(s) were already signed and they are not signed again.
-This is to prevent double spending, because if the signature of previous transactions could be changed, it means that, that transaction could be spent again in the future.
+This is to prevent double spending, because if the signature of previous transactions could be changed, it means that, those transactions could be spent again in the future.

 OK, moving on.
 Each input transaction in the final transaction must be signed.